-As of October 2009 picmac now resell fotolia and dreamstime images along with a 'luxury' macrostock priced collection from image source, this in addition to their own collection from contributing photographers.
+Pixmac resell images from various microstock sites including Depositphotos and Yaymicro along with a 'premium' macrostock priced collection from imagesource, this in addition to their own collection from contributing (microstock) photographers.

-In the past pixmac has received some quite significant criticism from photographers, when launched the site was full of shocking spelling errors (who am I to talk!), including those in the terms and conditions, e.g. "in no case shell be liable for any demages"; at the time this and the fact that photographers were confused when they saw their own fotolia images being resold without explanation lead to a general feeling that pixmac was 'yet another startup microstock'.
-Pixmac have worked had to rid themselves of that label with photographers, but it's important to realise that new buyers don't come with these preconceptions.
+In the past Pixmac has received some quite significant criticism from photographers, when launched the site was full of shocking spelling errors (who am I to talk!), including those in the terms and conditions, e.g. "in no case shell be liable for any demages"; at the time this and the fact that photographers were confused when they saw their own fotolia images being resold without explanation lead to a general feeling that pixmac was 'yet another start-up microstock'.
+Pixmac have worked hard to rid themselves of that label with photographers, but it's important to realise that new buyers don't come with these preconceptions and will buy if they find an image they like and can obtain it conveniently.
+Pixmac were previously resellers of Fotolia and Dreamstime images, however these two agencies dropped pixmac from their reseller lists or did not renew contracts.
+Shortly after allegations (which Pixmac strongly denied) of irregularities in sales tracking were made.

-My initial review of pixmac (nov 08) was not entirely favourable.
+My initial review of pixmac (nov 08) was not entirely favorable.
 I uploaded images only to test the waters, there was a general feeling in the microstock contributor community "why upload here if you are already on fotolia?".
-Almost a year later I still don't have a lot of concrete information on direct sales from pixmac, but less than 12 months has seen some big improvements.

 More details on the pixmac website